UniMath/agda-unimath/src/orthogonal-factorization-systems/higher-modalities.lagda.md

       ( Id-○ X x' y')
 ```

-### Homogenous higher modalities are closed under identity formation in the usual sense
+### The identity types of modal types are modal for homogenous higher modalities

 ```agda
 module _